The following information is related to Indiana University functions solely and is not applicable for Indiana University Foundation.

 - Financial Statements - Balance Sheet Section

 This section discusses what makes up the income statement and how it is used internally within Indiana University.
 Information presented below will walk through a general understanding of the income statement along with presentation requirements specifically related to IU reporting and lastly will specify requirements and best practices for users of the financial statements.
-For further information on how to pull the income statement or any of the referenced reports in the requirement and best practices, refer to the Financial Statement Reporting section.
+For further information on how to pull the income statement or any of the referenced reports in the Requirements and Best Practices section, refer to the Financial Statement Reports instructions.

 What is an Income Statement?